Draupnir bot

 IV.
 Configure Protections¶

-Apart from the policies that contain specific rules to prevent already-known bad actors to attack your rooms, Draupnir also provides various built-in protections that can be enabled to prevent common spam and abuse tactics.
+Apart from the policies that contain specific rules to stop already-known bad actors from conducting harmful behavior, Draupnir also provides various built-in protections that can be enabled to prevent common spam and abuse tactics.

-We list below both the mandatory for public servers, and optional but recommended protections that you could enable to keep your rooms safe.
-While you can choose to skip the optional protections, we strongly recommend enabling them all to ensure maximum safety for your rooms.
+Below are both the mandatory for public servers, and optional but recommended protections that you can enable to keep your rooms safe.
+Though you can skip the optional ones, it is strongly encouraged to enable all of them to ensure the maximum safety for your rooms.

-- (Mandatory for public Matrix servers) Send the following command to the management room to suspend (not ban) users of your homeserver who were reported in the policies you subscribed to:
+1. Mandatory for public Matrix servers — Suspend (not ban) users of your homeserver who were reported in the policies you subscribed to

 !draupnir protections enable HomeserverUserPolicyProtection

-- (Optional, recommended) Send the following command to the management room to automatically reject invitations from users who are reported in the policies you subscribed to:
+2. Optional, recommended — Reject invitations from users who are reported in the policies you subscribed to

 !draupnir protections enable BlockInvitationsOnServerProtection

-- (Optional, recommended) Send the following command to the management room to ban users who send an image or video right after joining a room (common spam tactic, you definitely do not want to see what that image/video contains):
+3. Optional, recommended — Ban users who send an image or video right after joining a room (common spam tactic, you definitely do not want to see what that image/video contains)

 !draupnir protections enable FirstMessageIsImageProtection

-- (Optional, recommended) Send the following command to the management room to automatically redact messages (not ban users) that contain more than 3 mentions (common spam tactic, used to annoy users and force them to leave the room):
+4. Optional, recommended — Redact messages (not ban users) that contain more than 3 mentions (common spam tactic, used to annoy users and force them to leave the room)

 !draupnir protections enable MentionLimitProtection